aws-samples/service-control-policy-preprocessor/README.md

 ## Service Control Policy (SCP) preprocessor

 A command line tool that takes a single JSON file and outputs a collection of valid service control policies.
 This allows you to organize your SCPs logically and write statements in a way that makes sense to you without directly worrying about size constraints.
 The tool will then handle optimization and bin packing of your single JSON file into a collection of SCPs that fit the size limits.
 The tool also introduces some new SCP language concepts that are explained below.

-The resultant SCPs are written to std out.
+The resultant SCPs are written to std out as an array of SCPs.

 ### Getting Started